AbbyCui/CalciumImagingAnalysis/README.md

 e.g. if the threshold is 20% DFF but the event is slow to rise you may have a few frames of lag relative to the actual start of electrical activity.
 This is especially true with Gcamp6s as it has a very slow rise time relative to Gcamp8.

-''if EventDuration > constant.spikeduration:  ##if the past 3 frames are 1s then start checking for the derivative as well as this is a valid event
+``if EventDuration > constant.spikeduration:  ##if the past 3 frames are 1s then start checking for the derivative as well as this is a valid event
     if start > 0:
-       realstart=start''
+       realstart=start``

 Now we also start checking for whether the supra threshold DFF is also increasing which is a sign of a discrete event.
 This requirement is that of the past 4 frames of suprathreshold frames they all need to have a positive derivative.
 This could be dropped to 3/4 frames (maybe for Gcamp8) but the derivative is additionally smoothed in order to track the general upward trend rather than an absolute t2-t1 type of requirement.
 If you need to change the smoothing it is located here.
 These values still preserve most of the temporal kinetics.
 This is smoothing the already once smoothed data (i.e. it take the smoothed input and smoothes it again)